Why should you run an indoor marathon and what you can learn from it?

 And the second song was one of my all-time favorites, Metallica’s Master of Puppets.

-This song is more than 8 minutes long, and the DJ got tired of it even before the quiet part in the middle.
+This song is over 8 minutes long, and the DJ got tired of it even before the quiet part in the middle.
 I thought to myself, what would have happened if I had sent in Vivaldi’s Seasons that’s more than 40 minutes long?

 One problem with the songs and the whole sound system was that you could hear the speakers only on one part of the track.
 For me, that segment was approximately 25 seconds long.
 But it’s still cool when they play your song.

-My two songs came at the very beginning of the run, and after that, I put my own music on my headphones.
-My own soundtrack is always great as it plays my favorites in random order.
-Totally randomly, that included Vivaldi’s seasons.
+My two songs came at the very beginning of the run, and after that, I put my music on my headphones.
+My soundtrack is always great as it plays my favorites in random order.
+Totally randomly, that included Vivaldi’s Seasons.

 Distance and running a curve